Brief History & Casualty records of the 2nd 5th Battalion of Manchester Regiment

 Interesting article on the "Lost" Boars Head railway station.

 History of Speckled Holly Cottage - Standish Wood Lane

-Excellent and dedicated research by Graham Taylor - The list of 5th Battalion of the Manchester Regiment, Wigan casualties, at Gallipoli.
+Excellent work by Graham - This is a list of 5th Battalion of the Manchester Regiment personnel wounded in Gallipoli.
 (Incomplete and still a work in progress)